 In this tutorial, we introduce how to apply DeepSpeed Mixture of Experts (MoE) to NLG models, which reduces the training cost by 5 times and reduce the MoE model size by 3 times (details in our Blog).
 We use the GPT-3 like models in Megatron-LM framework as the example.
 Before reading this tutorial, we recommend to first read the tutorials about Mixture of Experts and Megatron-LM GPT pre-training.

 You would need to install DeepSpeed v0.6.0 or higher to use the MoE feature.
-The MoE for NLG model examples are in the Megatron-DeepSpeed repo (currently under the moe branch but later could be merged to main branch).
+The MoE for NLG model examples are in the Megatron-DeepSpeed repo under the MoE folder.

 2. Training NLG+MoE models

 2.1.
 Changes to the model

 To apply MoE to the GPT-style model, we made several changes in Megatron framework, mostly in